informalsystems/hermes/guide/src/tutorials/production/setup-hermes.md

     ```
 >__NOTE__: Do not confuse the `chain-name` and the `chain-id` which follows the format `chain_name-version`.

 - If you have a `mnemonic`, you can restore a private key from a [mnemonic-file](../../documentation/commands/keys/index.md#restore-a-private-key-to-a-chain-from-a-mnemonic).
-The following steps create a `mnemonic-file` and restore its key:
+The following steps create a `mnemonic-file` and restore its key for each chain under names `keyhub` and `keyosmosis` :
     ```shell
     echo word1 ... word12or24 > mnemonic_file_hub
-    hermes keys add --chain cosmoshub-4 --mnemonic-file mnemonic_file_hub.json rm mnemonic_file_hub
+    hermes keys add --chain cosmoshub-4 --mnemonic-file mnemonic_file_hub.json --key-name keyhub rm mnemonic_file_hub
     echo word1 ... word12or24 > mnemonic_file_osmosis
-    hermes keys add --chain cosmoshub-4 --mnemonic-file mnemonic_file_osmosis.json rm mnemonic_file_osmosis
+    hermes keys add --chain cosmoshub-4 --mnemonic-file mnemonic_file_osmosis.json --key-name keyosmosis rm mnemonic_file_osmosis
     ```

 ## Configuration file

-Then, you need to create a configuration file for Hermes.
+Then, you need to create a configuration file for Hermes (more details in the [documentation](../../documentation/config.md)).

 The command `hermes config auto` provides a way to automatically generate a configuration file for chains in the [chain-registry](https://github.com/cosmos/chain-registry):

 ```shell
 hermes config auto --output $HOME/.hermes/config.toml --chains cosmoshub:keyhub osmosis:keyosmosis
 ```
-__NOTE__: This command also automatically finds and generates packet filters from the [_IBC](https://github.com/cosmos/chain-registry/tree/master/_IBC) folder in the chain-registry.
+__NOTE__: This command also automatically finds IBC paths and generates packet filters from the [_IBC](https://github.com/cosmos/chain-registry/tree/master/_IBC) folder in the chain-registry.

 If the command runs successfully, it should output:
 ```